-Editor's Note: The secretary of state has determined that the publication of this rule in its entirety would be unduly cumbersome or expensive.
-The entire text of the material referenced has been filed with the secretary of state.
-This material may be found at the Office of the Secretary of State or at the headquarters of the agency and is available to any interested person at a cost established by state law.
+PUBLISHER'S NOTE: The publication of the full text of the material that the adopting agency has incorporated by reference in this rule would be unduly cumbersome or expensive.
+Therefore, the full text of that material will be made available to any interested person at both the Office of the Secretary of State

-SUMMARY: The publication of the National Institute of Standards and Technology (NIST) entitled Handbook 44 contains specifications, tolerances and other technical requirements for weighing and measuring devices.
-The purpose of these requirements is to remove from service any device that is false, that is of faulty construction or that facilitates the perpetration of fraud.
-The publication of the National Fire Protection Association (NFPA) entitled Manual No. 30 (1987) Flammable and Combustible Liquids Code, addresses safe storage and handling requirements for flammable and combustible liquids, including bulk storage in tanks; piping systems and valves; warehousing of containers; incidental use and operations.
-NFPA Manual No. 30A (1987) Automotive and Marine Service Station Code addresses general provisions for piping, fuel dispensing systems, stations inside buildings and operations.
-It also includes requirements for self-serve and unattended self-serve operations.
-NFPA Manual No. 70 (1984) National Electrical Code addresses electrical safety requirements.

-(1) Each location dispensing products regulated by Chapter 414, RSMo shall have a measuring device for each product dispensed.

-(2) All measuring devices shall be installed in locations easily accessible for testing, inspection and maintenance purposes.

-(3) The director shall order any device installed in a manner not accessible for testing, inspection and maintenance to be corrected, discontinued from use or removed.

-(4) Each measuring device used in the sale of petroleum products regulated by Chapter 414, RSMo shall meet the requirements contained in the current edition of NIST Handbook 44, National Fire Protection Association (NFPA) Manual No. 30A, 1987 Edition and be installed and maintained as recommended by the device manufacturer.

-(5) At least every six (6) months, the director shall test and inspect the measuring devices used by any person selling an average of two hundred (200) or more gallons of gasoline, gasoline-alcohol blends, diesel fuel, heating oil, kerosene or aviation turbine fuel each month at either retail or wholesale in this state except marinas, which shall be tested and inspected at least once each year.

-(6) The meter of each dispensing device shall be sealed with an official state security seal applied by the director or his/her delegated representative.
-No person shall break or tamper with any official state security seal without the consent of the director or his/her delegated representative except for repair or replacement of that device, at which time notification is to be given to the director within five (5) days.

-(7) No person, except the director or his/her delegated representative, shall duplicate the state seal of Missouri to be used for sealing or applying seals to any measuring device dispensing products regulated by Chapter 414, RSMo.
+- and the office of the adopting agency, pursuant to section 536.031.4, RSMo.
+Such material will be provided at the cost established by state law. - (1) Each location dispensing products regulated by Chapter 414, RSMo shall have a measuring device for each product dispensed which shall be utilized for the sale of products regulated by Chapter 414, RSMo.
+All transactions involving the sale of petroleum products regulated by Chapter 414, RSMo shall be based on the gallons stated by the measuring device. - (2) All measuring devices shall be installed in locations easily accessible for testing, inspection and maintenance purposes. - (3) The director shall order any device installed in a manner not accessible for testing, inspection and maintenance to be corrected, discontinued from use or removed. - (4) Each measuring device used in the sale of petroleum products regulated by Chapter 414, RSMo shall meet the requirements contained in the current edition of NIST Handbook 44, National Fire Protection Association (NFPA) Manual No. 30A, 1996 Edition which is incorporated herein by reference, and be installed and maintained as recommended by the device manufacturer. - (5) At least every six (6) months, the director shall test and inspect the measuring devices used by any person selling an average of two hundred (200) or more gallons of gasoline, gasoline-alcohol blends, diesel fuel, heating oil, kerosene or aviation turbine fuel each month at either retail or wholesale in this state except marinas, which shall be tested and inspected at least once each year. - (6) The meter of each dispensing device shall be sealed with an official state security seal applied by the director or his/her delegated representative.
+No person shall break or tamper with any official state security seal without the consent of the director or his/her delegated representative except for repair or replacement of that device, at which time notification is to be given to the director within five (5) days. - (7) No person, except the director or his/her delegated representative, shall duplicate the state seal of Missouri to be used for sealing or applying seals to any measuring device dispensing products regulated by Chapter 414, RSMo.